mateusbslopes/react-carousel/README.md

 In order to run the example page locally on you computer (assuming that you already have [yarn](https://classic.yarnpkg.com/en/docs/install/) and [node](https://nodejs.org/en/download/)):

-- On the root folder to install all the dependencies run:
+- On the root folder run:
 `yarn`
-- And to run the server:
+- And to start the server:
 `yarn serve`